Find a book

 We can send a book a month for six or twelve months - the perfect gift.
 More »

-If you are looking for a present, either the Persephone Box Set or a Book a Month are an excellent choice.
-Otherwise, how about a book token?
+If you are looking for a present, a Persephone Box Set or a Book Subscription are both excellent choices.
+Or how about a book token?
 And all our books are available gift-wrapped (with the message of your choice) for £2 extra for tissue paper, £3 extra for Cambridge Imprint patterned wrapping paper or £8 extra for reusable fabric wrapping.

 Our books are listed by category/theme here and by number in the order we published them here, but see below for a few additional ideas: